⚠️ Case Study Retired from PCA Exam (October 2025)

 - Production Release cycles can be improved using canary deployments to test the applications on a smaller base before rolling out to all.

-- Application can be deployed to App Engine which supports traffic spilling out of the box for canary releases
+- Application can be deployed to App Engine which supports traffic splitting out of the box for canary releases

 - Logging and performance metrics must provide actionable information to be able to provide debugging information and alerts.

-- Cloud Monitoring and Logging can be configured for application logs and metrics to provide observability, alerting, and reporting.
+- Cloud Monitoring and Cloud Logging (part of Google Cloud Observability) can be configured for application logs and metrics to provide observability, alerting, and reporting.

 - Must scale to meet user demand.